EYBlockchain/nightfall_3/README.md

 ### Off-chain

-We filter the blockchain for `newLeaf` event emissions, which contain:
+We filter the blockchain for `NewLeaf` event emissions, which contain:

 ```
-newLeafEvent: {
+NewLeafEvent: {
   leafIndex: 1234,
   leafValue: '0xacb5678',
   root: '0xdef9012'